averma2988225-droid/averma2988225-droid/README.md

 </p>

 <div align="center">

-### 💫 "Code is like humor.
-When you have to explain it, it's bad." 💫
+  $ echo "Code is like humor.
+When you have to explain it, it's bad."
 </div>